| Neon

 action insures the neon flashes on whole words and not a series

+of rapid flashes in time with the audio peaks.
 The capacitor in series with the ignition coil limits the AC current

 through the coils primary winding to prevent overloading the inverter